StarshineStudios/filmmakerstoolbox/README.md

-## Chromaguesser
+## Filmmaker's Toolbox
-A Flutter-based cross platform app for mastering the art of RGB color guessing
+A Flutter-based cross platform app providing several useful tools for filmmakers on a phone

 ## Getting Started
 Install fluter and run it